KdanTechnies/Laptop_Hub-Frontend/README.md

 💻 Laptop Hub
+📖 Overview

-Laptop Hub is a modern website designed to help users explore, compare, and learn about different laptops in one place.
-The platform provides detailed laptop information, specifications, and recommendations for different needs such as gaming, work, study, and everyday use.
+Laptop Hub is a modern web application built with Next.js, React, and Tailwind CSS.
+It helps users explore, compare, and learn about different laptops through a fast, responsive, and user-friendly interface.
+The platform provides detailed specifications and recommendations for various use cases such as gaming, business, students, and everyday computing.

 🌟 Features